You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 Could it be a parasite?

-Funis vermis is the claimed scientific name of rope worm, but it’s never been confirmed to be a parasite.
-Moreover, it’s unknown how you would contract it or where it comes from.
+Rope worm, or Funis vermis, has never been confirmed to be a parasite.
+Scientists don’t understand how you would contract it or where it comes from.
 (3)

-Thin mucus stage: This slimy goo with a few bubbles has very little structure.
-It may be found in various places in your body.
+Thin mucus stage: A slimy goo with very little structure — except for a few bubbles — found in various places in the body.

-Thick mucus stage: It appears as a slimy mucus with more gas bubbles.
-These bubbles are claimed to enable the “parasite” to move through your body.
+Thick mucus stage: A slimy mucus with more gas bubbles.
+The bubbles are said to enable the parasite to move throughout the body.

-Branched jellyfish: This irregularly-shaped structure has parts protruding in multiple directions.
+Branched jellyfish: An irregularly-shaped structure with branches protruding in multiple directions.

-Small rope worm: It resembles an adult rope worm but is shorter and has a softer, slimier body.
-It’s said that its bubbles can develop into suction-like cups.
+Small rope worm: A critter that resembles a short adult rope worm with a softer, slimier body.
+The bubbles may develop into suction cups.

-Adult rope worm: It has a long rope-like structure with a suction-cup “head," which could attach to your gut wall.
-The “critter” may reach over 3 feet in length.
+Adult rope worm: A parasite with a long rope-like structure with a suction-cup for a "head," which attaches it to places like your gut wall.
+The adult pest may reach over three feet in length.

-The scientists also claim that microscope-based analyses of the rope worms show they have scales.
+The scientists also claimed that they’ve seen microscopic scales on rope worms.
 They also appear to have inner tunnels where gas bubbles travel.
-But they don't seem to have muscles, a nervous system, or reproductive organs.
+But they don't have muscles, a nervous system, or reproductive organs.
 (3)

 Only a small portion of the rope worm genetics have been analyzed.
-This assessment showed that only 10% of the DNA could be matched to current databases.
-What matched was a mix of human and bacterial genes.
+This assessment showed that only 10% of the DNA could be matched to current databases and that DNA matched a mix of human and bacterial genes.
 (3)

-So at this point, the DNA doesn't confirm it's a parasite.
-To be of any real value for identifying the origin of rope worm, more extensive genetic analysis is needed.
+So at this point, DNA evidence doesn't yet confirm it's a parasite.
+More extensive genetic analysis is needed.